Universal Prompt Optimizer for Safe Text-to-Image Generation: Related Work

 \paragraph{Prompt Engineering.} Prompt engineering can be categorized into three applications for foundation models: adversarial attack~\cite{xu-etal-2022-exploring}, prompt tuning, and prompt optimization.
 By using character-level~\cite{ebrahimi2018adversarial}, word-level~\cite{garg2020bae}, and sentence-level~\cite{zhao2017generating} perturbation on prompts, attackers can launch adversarial attacks on foundation models to mislead.
 Prompt tuning~\cite{jia2022visual} is used to transform downstream tasks into pre-training tasks through constructing templates and fine-tuning models to achieve few-shot learning.
 Prompt optimization aims to optimize the prompt to improve the performance of prompt-based models ~\cite{hao2022optimizing,betker2023improving}.
+For example, Promptist~\cite{hao2022optimizing} trains a language model to optimize original input prompts to generate human-preferred prompts.
 Prompt optimization has shown its efficiency and effectiveness in enhancing the capabilities of foundation models.
 In this work, we study a novel problem of prompt optimizer for T2I models to generate safe images.